fulmicoton/fulmicoton.github.io/_posts/2013-08-10-pagecache.markdown

 # Wait a minute... pmap showing its limits.

-Ok, let's check whether this figure is working out as expected by cat'ing `pkgcache.bin` and check with pmap that it is indeed in memory.
+Ok, let's check whether this figure is working out as expected by cat'ing `libsqlite3...` and check with pmap that it is indeed in memory.
+It is not a database, but a shared library but it will do the job.

 	cat /usr/lib/i386-linux-gnu/libsqlite3.so.0.8.6 > /dev/null
 	pmap -x 10988 | grep libsqlite